gantunesm/kappaTNG2HSC/README.md

 A few python codes to adapt the KappaTNG suite (Osato, Liu, and Haiman (2021)) into an HSC S16A-Like suite, apply a Gaussian smooth kernel, and compute several non-Gaussian statistics.

-Example of the Baryon effect in one of the noisy realizations:
+Example of the Baryonic effect in one of the noisy realizations:

 <p float="center">